Quantum Communication

 High-Performing & Scalable Hardware

-Swabian Instruments Time Tagger series offers state-of-the-art time-to-digital converters optimized for single photon counting.
+Swabian Instruments Time Tagger Series offer state-of-the-art time-to-digital converters optimized for single photon counting.
 It offers:

 • Low timing jitter.
 The Time Tagger Ultra (down to 3 ps) and the Time Tagger X (1.5 ps) offer superb performance, which combines well with even the world’s best commercially available SNSPDs.